-CR-50 - HOME 91.520(d)
+CR-50 - HOME 24 CFR 91.520(d)

-Include the results of on-site inspections of affordable rental housing assisted under the program to determine compliance with housing codes and other applicable regulations
+Include the results of on-site inspections of affordable rental housing assisted under the program to determine compliance with housing codes and other applicable regulations.

-Please list those projects that should have been inspected on-site this program year based upon the schedule in §92.504(d).
+Please list those projects that should have been inspected on-site this program year based upon the schedule in 24 CFR §92.504(d).
 Indicate which of these were inspected and a summary of issues that were detected during the inspection.
 For those that were not inspected, please indicate the reason and how you will remedy the situation.

-Please see the attached Summary of On-Site Compliance Inspection Activities for PY 2021, July 1, 2021 through June 30, 2022.
-All HOME properties were inspected, as noted on the Summary of On-Site Compliance Inspection Activities Report, which is attached below.
+Please see the attached Summary of On-Site Compliance Inspection Activities for PY 2022, July 1, 2022, through June 30, 2023.
+As required by 24 CFR 92, the appropriate number of HOME properties were inspected, as noted on the Summary of On-Site Compliance Inspection Activities Report, which is attached below.
 All issues of non-compliance were corrected within the acceptable correction period.